holliemaethomas/Growth-Mindset/README.md

  It can also be a struggle.
 In addition to watching Rocky I also try and remind myself of these three things:

-- Growth can painful *think back to childhood "growing pains"
+- Growth can be painful *think back to childhood "growing pains"
 - Growth doesn't happen over night
 - Growth requires sacrifice